bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part2/README.md

 * understanding what root directory is similar to RAM.
 * understanding the home directory of the root user.

+## Reflection

+This room improved my confidence with Linux permissions and user management, and I now feel more comfortable navigating and administering Linux systems.

 ## Status

 complete